Your brain has superpower

 Brain Gain is just one way Leitch is spreading the word that a person has the power to “actively design the brain that serves you best.”
 She has also developed Train the Trainer classes where anywhere from 20 to 60 people spend a year or so learning how to help others use the Brain Gain Program.

-“We have trained over 900 people in the past three years in the use these self-care skills,” Leitch says.
+“We have trained over 900 people in the past three years in the use of these self-care skills,” Leitch says.
 These trainers share what they have learned with others, so that the benefit is exponential.
 The trainers also benefit from what they learn themselves.

 “I’m not exaggerating when I say in a lot of ways the Social Resilience Model opened a whole new world for me as far as coping with and managing my stress,” one SRM trainer noted.